^

 • vulgar psoriasis with pustules.

-Patients with pustular psoriasis are hospitalized.
-In stationary conditions, the treatment is carried out according to the following scheme:
+Patients with pustular psoriasis are subject to hospitalization.
+Inpatient treatment is carried out according to the following scheme:

 • detoxification of the body;

-• hormone therapy to reduce edema and suppress the inflammatory process;
+• hormone therapy to reduce swelling and suppress inflammation;

-• In the stage of stabilization, PUVA therapy is used.
+• At the stabilization stage, PUVA therapy is used.

 Papulo-plaque form

-The papulo-plaque form of psoriasis is a severe form of the manifestation of the disease, occurring both locally and extensively.
-The exacerbation of the disease is sudden, abrupt with a rise in body temperature and a general deterioration in the patient's condition.
-The causes of the provoking papulo-plaque form of psorizaza are as follows:
+Papulo-plaque type of psoriasis is a severe form of the disease, occurring both locally and widely.
+The exacerbation of the disease is sudden, sharp with a rise in body temperature and a general deterioration in the patient's condition.
+The causes that provoke the papulo-plaque form of psoriasis are the following:

 • stressful situations, conflicts;